Magno-Ramos/magno-ramos/README.md

 ### Hi there, i'm Magno 👋

-🔭 I’m currently a Senior Android Engineer on [C6Bank](https://www.c6bank.com.br/)
+🔭 I am currently a Senior Android Engineer at [C6Bank](https://www.c6bank.com.br/)

 Where to find me: